AlexAlexandrou/AlexAlexandrou.github.io/_posts/2021-12-16-football-stats.md

 6. **Get_Upcoming_Matches**: Similarly to UpcomingLeagueMatches, it retrieves the upcoming matches of a specific country but from the local data that was scraped already.
 The user can also filter the results to show only a specific team's upcoming matches.

 7. **Get_Team_Stats**: Similarly to CountryTeamMatches, it retrieves the win/lose ratio data of each team in a country, which is selected from the user.
 The difference is that it does so from the data that was scraped already.
 If the data was not scraped previously, the user is asked if they want to do so.

+You can find the code of this project [here.](https://github.com/AlexAlexandrou/WebScraping_FootballStats)